 Mediators in London

-Karl Mackie CBE – CEDR Chambers One of the most influential commercial mediators in the UK and Europe, CEDR Chambers' founder president Karl Mackie CBE has mediated over 1,000 high-value disputes during his career.
-His caseload ranges from complex class actions and multi-party disputes to commercial and regulatory disputes with national and international implications.
-Mackie's recent experience includes mediations involving international commercial matters, engineering and energy, public sector contracts, and business and human rights, along with employee and shareholder disputes, finance, insurance and insolvency.
-Case examples include a sensitive mediation involving disability discrimination allegations following the dismissal of a senior executive.
+Karl Mackie CBE – CEDR Chambers In addition to being a highly influential commercial mediator in both the UK and Europe, the track record of CEDR Chambers' founder president Karl Mackie CBE includes being responsible for the training of other leading mediators.
+In a recent 12-month period, Mackie spent approximately 100 days on mediations, with his caseload ranging from complex class actions and multi-party disputes to regulatory disputes with national and international implications.
+His recent experience also includes international commercial disputes, along with claims involving engineering, energy, business and human rights, public sector contracts, employee and shareholder disputes, insurance, insolvency, property, and banking and finance.

 Quentin Smith - Mediator

 Quentin Smith - Mediator Quentin Smith - Mediator 'builds an excellent rapport with all parties, allowing him to communicate effectively and broker solutions.
 He is extremely thorough, bright, and appreciates where each party is coming from'.
 Smith is currently restricting his work to cases that are complex, high value or politically natured; and in a recent 12-month period, Smith was appointed in over 40 mediations, including several multi-party matters and large-value mediations.
 Recent mandates include a group action against a well-known specialist firm of accountants, which concerned offshore tax avoidance film schemes; and a large and politically sensitive claim, arising from non-payment of government subsidies to bus companies.